 We do the following things about problem deer in Wollongong:

 - Support the Illawarra Wild Deer Management Program, which is coordinated by South East Local Land Services.
+Watch the video below to learn more about this program.

 - Respond to damage caused by deer on land that Council manages